secretstartups/handbook/finance/expenses/index.html.md

 ### Reimbursement process and timeline:

 ##### SafeGuard

+The list of SafeGuard countries can be found [here](https://about.gitlab.com/handbook/people-group/employment-solutions/#peo-professional-employer-organization-employer-of-record-and-not-a-gitlab-entity)

 Team members who are employed through SafeGuard must submit their expense for reimbursement through Expensify.
 All expense reports must be submitted and approved by the manager and the Accounts Payable team by the 8th of the month to be included in the current month payment. **All Expense Reports must be approved by the Manager, and Montpac by EOD on the 7th of the month**

-Team members in France, Italy, and Spain must submit their expenses through:
+Team members working via SafeGuard must submit their expenses through:
 *  Expensify
 *  Safeguard in-house expense reimbursement
 *  GitLab payroll send the expense approval to Safeguard after the team member's manager approved the report
 *  Team members send the original receipts to Safeguard

 ##### Global Upside & Remote.com

+The list of Global Upside & Remote countries can be found [here](https://about.gitlab.com/handbook/people-group/employment-solutions/#peo-professional-employer-organization-employer-of-record-and-not-a-gitlab-entity)

 * Team members must submit their expenses through Expensify.
 All expense reports must be submitted and approved by manager and the Accounts Payable team by the 7th of the month to include in the current month payment.